 Alzheimer’s disease is the most common form of dementia.
-Alzheimer’s disease is a result of excess protein fragments- plaques and tangles - building up in the brain.
-These build ups slowly damage neurons and the brain’s ability to function.
+Alzheimer’s disease is believed to be caused by harmful protein fragments- plaques and tangles - building up in the brain.
+These build-ups slowly damage neurons and the brain’s ability to function.
 Alzheimer’s disease is a slowly progressive brain disease that begins years prior to the appearance of symptoms.

 Symptoms of Alzheimer’s disease include difficulty recalling past and recent events, confusion, depression, apathy, and difficulty communicating.

-Vascular dementia is when inadequate blood flow causes damage to the brain.
+Vascular dementia occurs when inadequate blood flow causes damage to the brain.
 Vascular dementia most commonly occurs after traumatic brain injuries or blood flow blockages to the brain, especially after a stroke.

 Parkinson’s is caused by abnormal microscopic deposits in the brain composed mainly of a protein called alpha-synuclein.
 The normal functioning of alpha-synuclein is not yet known.

-Parkinson’s disease begins damaging the brain in an area of the brain responsible for movement, a factor explaining the tremors commonly associated with Parkinson’s disease.
+Parkinson’s disease begins damaging the brain in an area of the brain responsible for movement, a factor which explains the tremors commonly associated with Parkinson’s disease.

-Responsible for for under 5% of all dementias.
+Responsible for for under 5% of all dementia.

 Dementia with Lewy bodies is caused by abnormal deposits of the protein alpha-synuclein.
 Lewy bodies are the term given to the deposits of alpha-synuclein.
 The main symptoms of dementia with Lewy Bodies are similar to Alzheimer’s, including memory loss and difficulty with cognition.

-Responsible for less than 5% of all dementias.
+Responsible for less than 5% of all dementia.

 Normal pressure hydrocephalus (NPH) occurs when excessive brain and spinal fluid accumulate in the brain.
 The buildup of fluid causes a significant increase in pressure in the brain, damaging neurological tissue and impairing mental ability.